w3c/secure-payment-confirmation/scope.md

 ## User Stories

-* Our initial use cases focus consumer-to-business transactions, including eCommerce and bill pay.
+* Our initial use cases focus on consumer-to-business transactions, including eCommerce and bill pay.
 * SPC should be usable with a variety of payment methods, including card pull, card push, and account push.

 ### Enrollment of multiple instruments with one authentication

-* While mobile banking, Alice enroll her authenticator to be used with all her credit cards issued by this bank.
+* While mobile banking, Alice enrolls her authenticator to be used with all her credit cards issued by this bank.
 * A few days later during checkout, Alice is prompted to confirm a transaction with one of those cards via her authenticator.

 ### In-transaction enrollment, later authentication same merchant

-* While checking out, Alice selects an instrument and is successfully authenticated via one-time password.
+* While checking out, Alice selects an instrument and is successfully authenticated by her bank via one-time password.
-* She is then prompted with the opportunity to speed up future checkouts by enrolling her authenticator with the bank in association with the same instrument.
+* She is then prompted with the opportunity to speed up future checkouts by enrolling her authenticator with her bank and associating it with the same instrument.
 * A few days later during checkout on the same merchant site, Alice is prompted (e.g., during an EMV&reg; 3-D Secure step up) to confirm a payment with the same instrument by using the enrolled authenticator.

 ### Authentication different merchant